English Conversation for Beginners: 45+ Phrases and 10 Videos for Your English Speaking Adventure

 - What’s up?

-Instead, a simple answer and a “how are you” in return is usually enough:
+Instead, a simple answer and a “how are you” in return is enough for a typical conversation in English:

 Asking and Answering Questions

-A conversation is an exchange of ideas, questions and thoughts.
-The best way to keep a conversation going is to ask questions!
+A conversation is an exchange of ideas, questions and thoughts, so the best way to keep a conversation going is to ask questions!

 There are two types of questions you may ask: closed-ended and open-ended questions.